vabh/vabh.github.io/_pages/about.md

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 5 # leave blank to include all the blog posts
 ---

+Hello &nbsp; নমস্কার &nbsp; Bonjour!
 My name is Anuvabh.
 I'm a machine learning researcher, based in Paris, France.

 I'm interested in all things ```machine learning``` and all things ```code```.
 Currently I'm working on: